scouten/ericscouten.travel/content/2024/05-31+europe/02-slovak-and-czech-countryside/index.md

 bounds = {sw = [48.127, 17.071], ne = [52.234, 21.003]}
 cover = "es-4660-145"
 cover_cdn_key = "img/v1/2024/06/es-4660-145"
+cover_alt = "A small mountain village with several houses spread across green hillsides, surrounded by lush trees, gardens, and a yellow-flowering meadow.
+Behind the settlement, dense pine forest covers the slopes, partly veiled by low mist under an overcast sky."
 +++

 Today I drove from Bratislava to Warsaw.
 I took a detour through some of the mountainous regions on the Slovak/Czech border and was rewarded with some excellent scenery.
 To wit: